prabhakaran2304/helm-charts-stg/redis/README.md

 # Connect using the Redis CLI
 Now the service is ready to use and you can connect to your redis server with Redis CLI command.

+_redis-master for read/write operations_

-*redis-cluster-master for read/write operations* *redis-cluster-slave for read-only operations*
+_redis-slave for read-only operations_

 ```
 kubectl exec -it -n redis redis-master-0 bash